skylight-hq/skylight.digital/pages/career_pathways/user-researcher.md

 You can help an organization adopt a wide range of user research methods.
 You can lead a community of practice to help an organization continually assure, improve, and innovate their user research.

 ##### Society and technology
-You can align user research activities to help the organization understand changing user behavior, and the challenges and opportunities for government policy and service proposition.
+You can align user research activities to help the organization understand changing user behavior, and the challenges and opportunities for government policy and service design.

 ##### Strategic insight
 You understand organizational strategy and objectives.
 You can align research activities across the organization to create strategic insights.
 You can align wider research activities at departmental and cross-government level.